 Meditation can provide physical and emotional benefits.
 Ideally, meditate for one or two 20-minute sessions each day in a quiet place.
 There are several ways to meditate, and it's best to consult with a professional who can provide proper training techniques.

 Physical activity can reduce stress and make tension headaches less painful and less frequent.
 Exercise regularly: Try for a minimum of 15 to 20 minutes three times a week.
 Stretch and work the muscles with an activity you enjoy—it can be anything from brisk walking to aerobic dancing or swimming.
+This gets you moving and it can help to relieve stress and tension headaches.

 This technique teaches you to be aware of—and to control—bodily reactions, including headache pain.
 During biofeedback, a special machine called an electromyograph (EMG) measures the tension level in certain muscles.
 Progressive relaxation exercises, in which you focus on the tension in certain parts of your body and then "release" the tension in each part, are helpful in conjunction with biofeedback.
 Your physician can refer you to a biofeedback practitioner who can develop a specific program that meets your needs.